 – Create a Pin for it on Pinterest

 Each of these will link to the lead page you created earlier.

 As you are providing email list building opportunities for any website visitors, any promotion of content can also direct them to sign up.

 By creating interesting blog posts and sharing those across the channels mentioned above, you provide yet another means for them to get to know you.

 You can also work on your SEO, get some PR or do some guest posts.
 Anything that will bring traffic to your site so they can see this offer.

 If you want more ideas on how to promote your opt in, you can check out this blog post: 54 Ways to Promote your Business for Free.

-So there you have it, all the steps you need to get started on building your email list!
-If you haven’t done so already, make sure you also download the resources list here.
+So there you have it, all the steps you need to get started on email list building!
+If you haven’t done so already, make sure you also No form found

 Once you have begun you can start adding more and more opt-ins and ways in which people can join.

 Then of course, you can begin sharing more about your business to this list via your regular email updates or automated welcome sequences.
 The result – more of your audience converting to paying customers!!